JohnMcLane4/Heavens-Fall/README.md

 This is my first public game on github, i will develop it further as the time allows.

 Known Issues/ todo
-- Audiomanager bug
+- Audiomanager : change scene caused nullReference error
-- scene change bug
+- scene change: buttons dont work
 - Health/shieldbar not working
 - only asteroid enemies right now
 - no additional lasers purchasable